12 Top-Rated Tourist Attractions in Rhode Island

 10 Block Island

 Ten miles offshore, Block Island is reached by ferry from Point Judith (Galilee), on the south coast.
 From laid-back little New Harbor, where you'll find lodging and dining, you can bicycle or walk to several beaches or to the Victorian Southeast Lighthouse.
 So solidly does this brick building and its light tower sit atop its bluff, you'll be surprised to hear the story of how it was moved in 1994 to keep it from falling off its eroding bluffs into the sea.
 Mohegan Bluffs are a three-mile stretch of coastal cliffs with a 200-foot drop to the ocean.
 At the foot of these is a beautiful beach, although the prospect of climbing back up the 151 steps might discourage you.
 At the northern tip of the island is the 1867 North Lighthouse, where there is an interpretive center.
-Miles of trails crisscross the island, and are popular with birders who come to spot the more than 150 species stopping here in the fall.
+Miles of trails crisscross the island and are popular with birders who come to spot the more than 150 species stopping here in the fall.
+A weekend on this island with its far-away feeling is one of the most romantic things to do in Rhode Island

 11 Blithewold, Bristol